Oaklight/protein-score-server/README.md

 ## 1. Introduction

 This server is a protein structure prediction tool based on the ESM3 model.
-It processes prediction requests from users and returns the predicted scores (pLDDT) for protein structures.
+It processes prediction requests from users and returns the pLDDT or TM-Score for protein sequences.

 ## 2. Installation